Let’s Celebrate Adoption!

-Over twenty years ago, Michigan mental health and social workers began noticing a truly disturbing trend: it was relatively easy (they said) to find placements for children who needed families.
+Over twenty years ago, Michigan mental health and social workers began noticing a truly disturbing trend: at that time, it was relatively easy (they reported) to find placements for children who needed families.
 But what they saw happening with increasing frequency was broken adoptions: adoptive families returning—or even abandoning!—their new children.
 A great proportion of these children ended up in the mental health system.

 This phenomenon was reported in other states as well.
-A number of people reported that—while their biological families had rejected them and their adopted children—their religious congregations became surrogate relatives, engaging in activities and behaviors that comforted and celebrated these families.
+And a number of adopting parents made an interesting observation: their biological families rejected them and their adopted children, but their religious congregations became surrogate relatives, engaging in activities and behaviors that comforted and celebrated these families.

 Jumoke!
 Everyone Loves the Child: A Guide to Adoption Support for African American Christians © 1994 by Carolyn Flanders McPherson